Faryalaurooj/YOLOv10-for-aircraft-detection/README.md

 `pip install -e .`

-## Training
+## Dataset
 For training from scratch, we need to place our dataset in the folder /home/faryal/Downloads/yolov10/yolov10/ultralytics/models/yolov10/datasets/aircraft_images and /aircraft_labels  and also copy obj.names in this folder.
 Then run the code split.py from this folder.
 It will create an output directory at location /home/faryal/Downloads/yolov10/yolov10/ultralytics/models/yolov10/output/train/images and /labels and similarly for val/images and /labels and similarly for test/images and /labels.
 We have split our dataset in 60 ; 30 ; 10 percentage into train val and test folders:

 `python split.py`

+## Training
-then from the directory /home/faryal/Downloads/yolov10/yolov10/ultralytics/models/yolov10/output run in terminal ;
+Then from the directory /home/faryal/Downloads/yolov10/yolov10/ultralytics/models/yolov10/output run in terminal ;

 `yolo detect train data=aircraft.yaml model=yolov10s.yaml epochs=100  batch=32  imgsz=416 device=0`